 - green onion

-- squirt of lime
+- squirt of lime juice

-- All of the recipes are real-food based and focus on nutrients not fillers
+- Real-food based that focus on nutrients not fillers

 Kitchen Tools You May Find Helpful

 It depends on your definitition of healthy and what macronutriewnts you're striving for.
 Burrito bowls tend to be higher in carbohydrates than other entrees.
 However, subbing out the base for a paleo option like cauliflower rice and adding more animal protein can help to better balance the meal.